Many people have heard how good a mini split can be and may want to install a DIY kit but worry about the difficulty.

 The pump pulls out all the air and puts the system into a vacuum that it needs to keep the refrigerant clean and uncontaminated.

-Some people go to great lengths to make sure there is no leaks with a debate on the best method.
+Some people go to great lengths to make sure there are no leaks with a debate on the best method.

-When the system is vacuumed down with a HVAC pump if there is any leaks it will lose its vacuum.
+When the system is vacuumed down with an HVAC pump, if there are any leaks, it will lose its vacuum.

 This is the main way most HVAC techs will test a system.

-Gauges and a Pump or hooked up and the unit vacuum out.
+Gauges and a Pump or hooked up, and the unit vacuumed out.

-After it is in a vacuum the pump is turned off and the unit left to sit for 20-30 minutes or longer.
+After it is in a vacuum, the pump is turned off, and the unit is left to sit for 20-30 minutes or longer.

-Every install will be different for how electrical is run.
+Every installation will be different for how the electrical is run.

-For example some may have an electrical panel outside close were the unit will be and quickly run to the box.
+For example, some may have an electrical panel outside close to where the unit will be and quickly run to the box.